ginnypx1/PyDice/README.md

 ## Instructions

-To roll the dice on the iPhone app, either shake your device or push the "Roll the Dice" button.
+To roll the dice on the iPhone/iPad app, either shake your device or push the "Roll the Dice" button.
+For the Apple Watch app, push the "Tap to Roll" button.

 For the command line, TKinter and web versions, enter the number of die you'd like to roll and press "Enter".